Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The Unicorn of Scotland:

-From the end of the 16th century, two unicorns were adopted as the supporters of the Scottish Royal Arms.
+From the end of the 16th century, two unicorns were adopted as supporters of the Scottish Royal Arms.

 In 1603, the crown of England passed to James VI of Scotland, who then became James I of England.